-1) Document the Project Requirements, Recorder Configuration, Project Risks, Field Team Training Requirements, Mooring Design, and Master Equipment List.
+1) Document the project requirements, recorder configuration, project risks, field team training requirements, bottom lander design, and master equipment list.
 Ensure that all project leads agree with these requirements and have signed-off their agreement.
 For example, see Appendix A - the JASCO Project Planning Worksheet.

-2) Develop a detailed Operations Plan for the programming, deployment, and retrieval of the system.
+2) Develop a detailed operations plan for the programming, deployment, and retrieval of the system.
 For example, see Appendix B - ADEON Lander Operations Plan.

-3) Develop a detailed Health, Safety, and Environmental Plan describing the hazards associated with the field work, response plans, and communications protocols.
+3) Develop a detailed health, safety, and environmental (HSE) plan describing the hazards associated with the field work, response plans, and communications protocols.
 Ensure that all managerial and field team members are briefed on the HSE Plan before leaving for the field work.
-The ADEON HSE Plan has been approved by the program sponsors.
+For example, see Appendix C - ADEON HSE Plan.

 4) Perform a structured qualification test of the recorder electronic functionality prior to mobilization.
-For example, see Appendix C - JASCO document 00716 AMAR G3 Formal Qualification Test Procedure.
+For example, see Appendix D - JASCO document 00716 AMAR G3 Formal Qualification Test Procedure.

 5) Mobilize, calibrate, and test the recorder.
-For example, see Appendix D - JASCO document 0186 AMAR Mobilization Test Procedure, Appendix E 00190 - Recorder Calibration Procedure).
+For example, see Appendix E - JASCO document 0186 AMAR Mobilization Test Procedure, Appendix F 00190 - Recorder Calibration Procedure).

-6) Mobilize and test the other mooring components (beacons, acoustic releases, hardware, etc) and document their correct operation or installation.
+6) Mobilize and test the other lander components (beacons, acoustic releases, hardware, etc) and document their correct operation or installation.

-7) Before packing the mooring lay it out and conduct a practice assembly with the field team.
+7) Before packing the lander lay it out and conduct a practice assembly with the field team.

 8) Prior to deployment, conduct a field calibration of the passive hydrophone(s).
-For example, see Appendix E 00190 - Recorder Calibration Procedure).
+For example, see Appendix F 00190 - Recorder Calibration Procedure).

-9) Prior to deployment or retrieval, conduct a thorough Job Safety Analysis with the field team and vessel crew.
+9) Prior to deployment or retrieval, conduct a thorough job safety analysis (JSA) with the field team and vessel crew.
 Everyone involved with operations should sign the JSA sheet.